hanami/guides/content/v2.0/application/settings.md

 ### Accessing settings within providers

-When registering a provider, settings can be access via the `target` method, which exposes the application's container:
+When registering a provider, you can access the app's settings via the `target`, which returns the app's container:

 ```ruby
 # config/providers/redis.rb